Assign contracts to customers

 Contracts represent a variable combination of products and adjustments, including:

-Learn how to create an unmodified contract, and then delve into various ways to configure them.
+Learn how to create an unmodified contract, and then explore ways to configure them.

 Create contracts